List of current members of the King's Privy Council for Canada: Other prominent Canadians

 While traditionally appointment to the Order of Canada has been utilised to recognize prominent Canadians, Brian Mulroney appointed 18 Canadians to the Privy Council on Canada Day in 1992 in commemoration of Canada's 125th anniversary, and two more (W.O.
 Mitchell and Maurice Richard) later that year.
 Conrad Black, who was one of the 18 appointed, was expelled from the Privy Council in 2014 on the recommendation of Prime Minister Stephen Harper.

-Longest-serving current Privy Counsellors
+Longest-serving current Privy Councillors

 This is a list of the longest-serving current members of the King's Privy Council for Canada.